Tony F. Schneider: Bombing Squadron 6

-Tony Schneider completed naval flight training following graduation from Westminster College (Missouri) with a mathematics degree in 1939.
+Schneider completed naval flight training following graduation from Westminster College (Missouri) with a mathematics degree in 1939.
 He was commissioned as an ensign in United States Naval Reserve in 1940 assigned to Bombing Squadron 6 aboard Enterprise.
-He launched from Enterprise on December 7, 1941 in an unsuccessful attempt to locate the Japanese fleet following the attack on Pearl Harbor.
+He launched from Enterprise on December 7, 1941, in an unsuccessful attempt to locate the Japanese fleet following the attack on Pearl Harbor.
 He flew from Enterprise for the Marshalls-Gilberts raids in February, 1942, and while Enterprise accompanied USS Hornet (CV-8) for the Doolittle raid in April.
 His Air Medal citation for the February raids reads: "Attacked enemy ships and shore installations in face of heavy anti-aircraft fire destroying large storehouse and damaging two bombers on ground with near misses."
 He flew with C. Wade McClusky's SBD Dauntless dive bombers during the Battle of Midway, but a throttle malfunction caused his plane to run out of fuel as the dive bomber formation searched for the Japanese aircraft carriers.
 He spent three days in the Pacific on a small inflatable life raft after rescuing his unconscious tail gunner from the sinking aircraft, before being rescued by a VP-23 PBY Catalina on June 6.
 Prior to his rescue he had to shoot two Great White sharks amidst a sizable school of sharks swimming alongside and only inches from the raft, so as to repel the sharks from damaging the raft.
 He received his first Navy Cross for this action.

 Western Pacific

-Tony Schneider became operations officer of Scouting Squadron 11, and earned his first Distinguished Flying Cross leading air strikes out of Henderson Field (Guadalcanal) for three months before returning to the United States to spend a year instructing bomber pilots in Seattle.
+Schneider became operations officer of Scouting Squadron 11, and earned his first Distinguished Flying Cross leading air strikes out of Henderson Field (Guadalcanal) for three months before returning to the United States to spend a year instructing bomber pilots in Seattle.
 He then became commanding officer of Bombing Squadron 9 and finished the war flying from USS Lexington (CV-16) and USS Yorktown (CV-10).
 He received a second Distinguished Flying Cross leading a successful air strike against an aircraft assembly plant near Tokyo, a third Distinguished Flying Cross leading close air support missions during the invasions of Iwo Jima and Okinawa, and a second Navy Cross leading Bombing Squadron 9 against Yahagi during Operation Ten-Go.

 Bombing Squadron 9 took off from Yorktown and approached Yahagi through the clouds to avoid flak.
 A three-plane section dived early and missed.
 The remaining ten Curtiss SB2C Helldivers followed Schneider into position for a fore-and-aft no-flaps glide run.
 Eight of the twenty 1000 lb bombs released from a 45° glide scored direct hits.
 Yahagi was enveloped in smoke and made a half roll as she plunged beneath the surface.